Search for:

 Author

-Istee has collaborated on several guides and publications.
-Her most recent contribution was to the Society of Trust and Estate Practitioners (STEP) and in the STEP Journal Issue 5, 2022, she co-authored an article titled "Course Correction" which discusses Labuan's adoption of international taxation standards.
-In addition, she has contributed to the LexisNexis Practical Guidance – Tax, in which she co-authored the Taxation in Malaysia: Overview, Taxation of Trustees and Trust Funds, Automatic Exchange of Information and Succession Laws in Malaysia articles.
+She has collaborated on several guides and publications including LexisNexis Practical Guidance - Tax, where she co-authored the Taxation in Malaysia: Overview, Taxation of Trustees and Trust Funds, Automatic Exchange of Information and Succession Laws in Malaysia articles.